grapl-security/grapl/BUILDING.md

   buildx](https://github.com/docker/buildx).
 You can pass additional arguments to the `docker buildx build` commands by setting this option (ex: `--progress plain`).

-#### CDK deployment parameters

-Arguments to the CDK deployment parameters can be supplied via environment variables documented in [docs/setup/aws.md](./docs/setup/aws.md#configure).
-By using `make deploy` to execute a CDK deploy, the environment variables can be read from a `.env` in the root of the Grapl respository.

 ### sccache